Towards Optimal Gradient Bounds for the Torsion Function in the Plane: Observations and Remarks

 We are interested in understanding which convex domain minimizes $A$ or, since $A+B = 1 - \rho^2 \pi$ is fixed, which shape maximizes $B$.
 We introduce a third quantity, the length $\ell$ of the level set $r$,

 We first argue that, depending on the size of $B$, $\ell$ cannot be too small.
 This can be done as follows: a priori we have no clear idea about the structure of $\left\{ x \in \Omega: \|x\| =r \right\}$.
-For example, it could be comprised of several intervals.
+For example, it could be comprised of several circular arcs.
 We note that it could a priori also be comprised of an entire circle, however, we are interested in lower bounds on $\ell$ in terms of $B$ so this case is of less interest.
-Suppose now that $\left\{ x \in \Omega: \|x\| =r \right\}$ is comprised of several intervals.
-Then the fact that the endpoints of the intervals are endpoints implies, together with convexity, the existence of cone structures in which the set $\left\{ x \in \Omega: \|x\| > r \right\}$ must be contained, thus giving an upper bound on $B$.
-Moreover, we note that this upper bound is maximal if $\left\{ x \in \Omega: \|x\| =r \right\}$ is comprised of a single interval of length $\ell$.
+Suppose now that $\left\{ x \in \Omega: \|x\| =r \right\}$ is comprised of several circular arcs.
+Then the fact that the endpoints of the circular arcs are endpoints implies, together with convexity, the existence of cone structures in which the set $\left\{ x \in \Omega: \|x\| > r \right\}$ must be contained, thus giving an upper bound on $B$.
+Moreover, we note that this upper bound is maximal if $\left\{ x \in \Omega: \|x\| =r \right\}$ is comprised of a single circular arc of length $\ell$.
 This implies an upper bound on $B$ in terms of $\ell$ or, conversely, it implies a lower bound on $\ell$ given $B$.
 Moreover, the convex hull of the disk and a point shows that this bound is sharp.
+We introduce $f(x)$ as the smallest possible length that $\ell$ can have if $|B| =x$, i.e.

-We now proceed to argue in a different direction.
-Clearly, there must be a lower bound on $A$ given $\ell$ (see the same Figure).
-Each element $x\in \Omega$ with $\|x\|=r$ casts, by convexity, a shadow and the total volume of shadows is minimized if they overlap as much as possible which happens when $\left\{ x \in \Omega: \|x\| =r \right\}$ is an interval.
-We see that this estimate is also sharp for the convex hull of a disk and a point outside.
+We have just shown that the extremal case occurs when $B$ has a cone structure.
+This would allow us to explicitly compute $f$ as a geometric quantity but we will only need a very basic property: $f$ is monotonically increasing. \\ As for the second part of the argument, we observe that there must be a lower bound on $A$ given $\ell$ (see the same Figure).
+Each element $x\in \Omega$ with $\|x\|=r$ induces, by convexity, a region which we know has to be a subset of $A$: this is the convex hull between the point $x$ and the disk.
+The total amount of area induced is minimized if these induced areas overlap as much as possible which happens when $\left\{ x \in \Omega: \|x\| =r \right\}$ is a circular arc.
+From this, we can define

+Again, by the previous argument we can actually determine $g$ in terms of trigonometric functions.
+However, once more the precise form of $g$ is not important, only its monotonicity is.
+The crucial ingredient is now that for both $f$ and $g$ the extremal configuration is actually the same is: both are sharp for the convex hull of a disk and a point outside.
 However, $A+B = 1-\rho^2 \pi$.
-We can now summarize the argument as follows.
+We observe that, by definition,